Luthey-Schulten-Lab/Minimal_Cell_ComplexFormation/README.md

   - **Gene Expression**: Parameters in gene expression (`rxns_CME.py`, `replication.py`, and `GIP_rates.py`)
   - **SSU Assembly, LSU Assembly**: Reactions and rates of SSU and LSU assembly

-- `complex_formation.xlsx` — Defines the composition of protein complexes.
+- `complex_formation.xlsx` — Defines the composition and initial counts of protein complexes.

 ---